8:00 am-2:00 pm

 Farm has two access points on Hwy 62 to facilitate the marketing.

-In the start-up most of our product will be sold through our own stand on Hwy 62 and through the Belleville No Frills store.
+In the start-up most of our product will be sold through our own stand on Hwy 62.
 Eventually we will try to make them available all through the year in dried or frozen and de-pitted form.